oracle/coherence-operator/docs/developer.md

    This should produce output similar to the following:

    ```
-   YOUR_test.image.prefix_VALUE/oracle/coherence-utils    OPERATOR_VERSION 88495a497a16 14 minutes ago 124MB
+   YOUR_test.image.prefix_VALUE/oracle/coherence-utils    VERSION 88495a497a16 14 minutes ago 124MB
-   YOUR_test.image.prefix_VALUE/oracle/coherence-operator OPERATOR_VERSION af61471e4774 14 minutes ago 537MB
+   YOUR_test.image.prefix_VALUE/oracle/coherence-operator VERSION af61471e4774 14 minutes ago 537MB
    YOUR_test.image.prefix_VALUE/oracle/coherence          12.2.1.3.2       7e7feca04384 2 months ago 547MB
    ```

-   Note that `OPERATOR_VERSION` will actually be something like `1.0.0-SNAPSHOT`.
+   Note that `VERSION` will actually be something like `1.0.0-SNAPSHOT`.

-* Verify the Helm charts have been built and are accessible in your workarea.
+* Verify the Coherence Helm chart and the Coherence Operator Helm chart have been built and are accessible in your workarea.

    `ls -la operator/target | grep "drw" | grep coherence`

    This should produce output similar to the following:

    ```
-   drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-OPERATOR_VERSION-helm
+   drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-VERSION-helm
-   drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-operator-OPERATOR_VERSION-helm
+   drwxr-xr-x   3 username  staff      96 Apr 17 18:38 coherence-operator-VERSION-helm
    ```

    When executing the steps in the [quickstart](quickstart.md) and